mfvianna/emtm/README.rst

-    - A loadable keyboard map for replacing the SHIFT+PGUP and SHIFT+PGDOWN with the necessary key sequence enabling them to work on the Virtual Terminals, even if the kernel doesn't report those keystrokes, which as of Kernel 6.11.5 is still true;
+    - A loadable keyboard map for replacing the SHIFT+PGUP and SHIFT+PGDOWN with the necessary key sequence enabling them to work on the Virtual Terminals, even if the kernel doesn't report those keystrokes, which is still true as of Linux Kernel version 6.11.5;

     - Options to show the current emtm version as well as its usage;